Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Is Swim Bladder Disorder Fatal?

 Mostly, if the issue is down to digestive issues or bacterial infection, it can be treated and will clear up.
-However, if the infection leaves lasting damage, or if the SBD is down to a genetic defect, it’s not curable and may be present for the rest of the fish’s life.
+However, if the infection leaves lasting damage, or if the swim bladder disease is down to a genetic defect or another ailment (such as a tumor), the prognosis varies.

-Even if permanent though, it’s not necessarily fatal.
-Most fish seem able to cope with it, can right themselves often enough to be able to feed and perform natural behaviors, so SBD isn’t fatal in itself.
+Even if permanent, it’s not necessarily fatal.
+Most fish seem able to cope with it, and can right themselves often enough to be able to feed and perform natural behaviors, so swim bladder disease isn’t fatal in itself.
+However, in some cases, euthanasia might be warranted and is something you might want to discuss with your veterinarian.

 Is There a Way to Prevent Swim Bladder Disease?

 The best way to deal with swim bladder disorder is with a pre-emptive strike.
-Here are some ways you can lessen the chance of it ever developing.
+Here are some ways you can lessen the chance of it ever developing from environmental or management causes.

 • Feed foods that sink to the bottom of the tank rather than floating on the top.